 Access to information is becoming increasingly important in this digital age.
-As businesses gain access to more valuable information, threats to network security, hacks, data breaches, and cyberattacks are becoming more common.
+As businesses gain access to more valuable information through their Network Services, threats to network security, hacks, data breaches, and cyberattacks are becoming more common.
 Information security is critical for the success of a business.
 This makes cybersecurity a chief concern.

 Network security tools protect your data from cyberattacks while also ensuring authorized users have access to perform their tasks effectively.
 Computer network security is made up of different elements of cybersecurity, including a variety of applications, configurations, and tools that are used to protect your network’s integrity from unauthorized use.

 Network security attacks can take many forms and originate from a variety of sources.
 Network security technologies are intended to target specific threats while preventing disruption or damage to your network’s underlying infrastructure.

 Effective network security acts as a gatekeeper, preventing unauthorized access, modification, misuse, or alteration of a computer, etc. Understanding the fundamentals of security on the internet will enable you and your company to maintain a secure and dependable working environment.

 In this article, we’ll define network security, explain why it’s important for your business, and discuss which network security types may apply to you.

 - 4 Types of network security protection